 Residents receive food, clothing and shelter.
 After a short ‘settling-in’ period, new residents are assigned a single private room.
 Those who have a monthly income donate a portion of their income in order to defray expenses.
 Those without any other source of income are given a small daily gratuity.
 Those who are capable of physical or other labor participate in a broad variety of activities necessary for the day-to-day operation of Unity Acres.

-AA meetings are conducted in the dining hall twice weekly.
+An AA meeting is conducted in the dining hall on a weekly basis.
 Liturgy of the Word with Eucharist is celebrated in Unity Acres’ Sacred Heart Chapel Sunday mornings.

 Unity Acres was incorporated as a not-for-profit organization in 2000, and is funded largely from donations, both cash and in-kind, from individual benefactors, parishes and other religious congregations or community organizations, and from payments from our residents.
 Unity Acres also receives, from time to time, grants and bequests.
 Unity Acres does not seek or receive any direct funding from government.